Septh/rollup-plugins/plugins/fast-typescript/README.md

 - The plugin aims to emit the same code TypeScript's `tsc` would have given the passed tsconfig, no more, no less.
 Therefore, none of the supported transpilers specificities/unique features are exposed.
 In the simplest case, the transpiler is just a *"get rid of type annotations"* tool -- and a very fast one, for that matter.<br />
 To achieve its goal, the plugin does its best to call the selected transpiler's `transform` API with settings derived from the passed `tsconfig.json`.
 For example, TypeScript's `target` setting is mapped to the transpiler's corresponding setting.<br />
 There are a few cases where this mapping is not 100% accurate.
 To continue with the `target` example above, TypeScript defaults to `ES3` if the setting is not specified.
 This is fine with `swc` and `sucrase`, but not with `esbuild`, who supports ES5+ only.
 In such cases, a warning is emitted and the nearest setting is selected instead.
 - Because Rollup internally works with ESM source files, the transpiler's output is always set to `'esm'`.
-Still, CommonJS features like `require()`, `__filename` and `__dirname` are left untouched, so you will want to ensure that either `output.format` is set to `'cjs'` in `rollup.config.mjs`, or that appropriate shims are used.<br />
+Still, CommonJS features like `require()`, `__filename` and `__dirname` are left untouched, so you will want to ensure that either `output.format` is set to `'cjs'` in `rollup.config.mjs`, or that appropriate shims are used.
-Likewise, dynamics imports are always left untouched.
+- Likewise, dynamics imports are always left untouched.
 - The plugin will only resolve modules with a `.json` extension when `resolveJsonModule` is true and the `module` and `moduleResolution` settings pair resolves to either `node`, `node16` or `nodeNext`.<br />
 Note, that you sill need `@rollup/plugin-json` to bundle json files!